Controlling openMSX from External Applications

 setting-info the properties of a setting changed (e.g. number of options changed)

-status status changed, currently this is pause and debug break status
+status status changed, currently only pause and debug break status

 extension extensions changed (add/remove)